 Board Voice focuses its work in three main areas:

 As a collective of board-level volunteers and senior staff of community social service organizations – and as an agency funded exclusively through membership fees – Board Voice can approach government without fear of agency reprisals and without the perception that those presenting are concerned only for their agency.
 We work hard to establish respectful relationships with decision-makers, policy makers and political leaders, and are resolutely non-partisan.

 Board Voice provides a go-to resource for news outlets looking for subject matter and background on issues relevant to our sector.
 We have been successful in approaches to media to gain more balanced representation of the work our sector does and the importance of our partnership with government in providing quality social care to all British Columbians.

 We create opportunities to connect with other board members and senior staff in similar services or geographic areas strengthens all the organizations involved.
 New solutions to capacity issues, new opportunities to provide service to the community and new ways to approach contracts are all possible.
 Our annual conference in November provides an excellent opportunity for connecting, learning and sharing about the critical issues facing the social service sector and gives ‘voice’ to our members’ concerns.

 Education and Skill Sharing

 Effective governance can be challenging.
 It is often a new experience for volunteers or even professionals from the sector.
-Board Voice allows organizations to share both internal and external experts on governance issues and best practices.
-We arrange workshops and bring in recognized experts to offer education and facilitate skills sharing.
+Board Voice is a peer-to-peer organization that brings our members together to share and develop their expertise on governance issues and emerging practices, and to connect with the right people for important conversations around social care and the role of non-profits in providing it.
+We arrange workshops and bring in experts at our annual conferences to offer education and facilitate skills sharing.